sanjeevrjjha/mongeez-maven-plugin/README.md

 ### Usage

-1. Add snapshot repository to your POM
+1. Add snapshot repository to your POM (because it's not in Maven Central yet)

     ```
     <pluginRepositories>